-Selected topics in the field of criminal justice, with readings, class discussions, and travel to state criminal justice agencies.
+Selected topics in the field of criminal justice with readings and class discussions.
 May be repeated for a maximum of 12 hours credit.

-CJ 4413 Drugs in Society (same as SOC 4513)
+C J 4413 Drugs in Society (same as SOC 4513)

-Prerequisites: CJ 1013 and junior or senior standing, or instructor's permission
+Prerequisites: C J 1013 and Junior or Senior standing, or instructor's permission